-

 SR 70 from East of Lakewood Ranch Boulevard to West of Lorraine Road: Construction project: Crews are milling and resurfacing SR 70 from east of Lakewood Ranch Boulevard to west of Lorriane Road.
 Motorists should use caution in the area and consider alternate routes or add additional overnight travel time.

-- Motorists can expect double lane closures and flagging operations from 8:30 p.m. to 6:30 a.m. on the following dates, weather permitting:
+- Motorists can expect double lane closures and flagging operations from 8:30 p.m. to 6:30 a.m. starting in April, or when temperatures permit paving to continue.

 -